ska-sa/katsdpimager/doc/user.rst

    this specific model in future versions, so can be used in scripts that need to have reproducible results.

+.. option:: --primary-beam-cutoff <VALUE>

+   In the final image, pixels corresponding to points in the primary beam with less than this amount of power are discarded when using :opt:`--primary-beam`.
+This avoids polluting the image with high levels of noise from the null of the primary beam.
+Note that this only affects the output; sufficiently bright sources in the null will still be cleaned.

+   At present this will only remove the nulls and may leave side-lobes (if they have more power than the cutoff), but in future that may change so that only the main lobe is preserved.

 Quality options
 ^^^^^^^^^^^^^^^